RR0/uDb/README.md

         -h, --help                                 output usage information
         -V, --version                              output the version number
-        -d, --data [dataFile]                      Specify data file.
-Defaults to ./U.RND -s, --sources [sourcesFile]                Specify sources file.
-Defaults to ./usources.txt -wm, --worldmap [wmFile]                   Specify world map file.
-Defaults to ./WM.VCE -i, --interval <fromIndex>..<toIndex>      Specify first record to output.
-Defaults to 1 -r, --records <recordsIndexes>             Specify a list of indexes of records to output.
+        -d, --data [dataFile]                      specify data file.
+Defaults to ./U.RND -s, --sources [sourcesFile]                specify sources file.
+Defaults to ./usources.txt -wm, --worldmap [wmFile]                   specify world map file.
+Defaults to ./WM.VCE -i, --interval <fromIndex>..<toIndex>      specify first record to output.
+Defaults to 1..end -r, --records <recordsIndexes>             specify a list of indexes of records to output.
-        -c, --count <maxCount>                     Specify the maximim number of records to output.
+        -c, --count <maxCount>                     specify the maximim number of records to output.
-        -f, --format <default|csv> [csvSeparator]  The format of the output -o, --output <outputFile>                  The name of the file to output.
+        -f, --format <default|csv> [csvSeparator]  set the format of the output -o, --output <outputFile>                  specify the name of the file to output.
 Will output as CSV if file extension is .csv
-        -v, --verbose                              Displayed detailed processing information.
+        -v, --verbose                              displays detailed processing information.
-        --debug                                    Displays debug info.
+        --debug                                    displays debug info.

 If no files are specified, it will look for `usources.txt` as a source file, and `U.RND` as a data file in the current directory.